Are Shoe Inserts the Solution to Your Foot Pain?

 If you have difficulties with custom orthotics, you can contact your podiatrist’s office for advice.
 Sometimes you may need to give them a little time.
 In other situations, your podiatrist may recommend a small adjustment to the orthotics to help them support your feet better.
 They might also prescribe physical therapy or other treatments to help in combination with orthotics.

-FAQs About Custom Orthotics
+FAQ About Custom Orthotics

 If Custom Orthotics Are So Much Better, Why Do So Many People Buy Premade Insoles in Stores?